Aikido, the way with Aiki

 Aikido is love"

 O-Sensei clearly states that Aikido is budo.
 So the logic of budo must be respected.
 He also states that Aikido is harmony and Aikido is Love.
-This really sounds like a contradiction.
-Though if it isn't, then what kind of budo is O-Sensei talking about and referring to?
+If we understand budo to be the way of the martial arts or the way of the fighting arts, then this may really sound like a contradiction, doesn't it?
+Though if it isn't a contradiction, then what kind of budo is O-Sensei talking about and referring to?

 By thinking more deeply about O-Sensei's explanations on his art and also about his explanations on his understanding of budo, at least some aspects of his art may become more understandable.
 I think, to understand the Aikido of O-Sensei we not only need to study the techniques of his Aikido, but indeed, we also need to study carefully what he had to say about his art.